MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/resource-specific-consent.md

    The Azure AD portal page opens.
 1. Select **App registrations** and select your app.
-1. Select **API permissions** from the left pane and go through the list of **Configured permissions** for your app.
+1. Select **API permissions** from the left pane.
+1. Review permissions from the list of **Configured permissions** for your app:

-   If your app makes only RSC Graph API calls, delete all the permissions on that page.
-If your app makes non-RSC calls also, keep those permissions as required.
+   * If your app makes only RSC Graph API calls, delete all the permissions from the list of configured permissions.
+   * If your app makes non-RSC calls also, keep those permissions as required.

 > [!IMPORTANT]
 > The Azure AD portal can't be used to request RSC permissions, as they're exclusive to Teams apps installed in Teams client and are declared in the Teams app manifest (JSON) file.

 ### Update your Teams app manifest

 You must declare RSC permissions in your Teams app **manifest.json** file.

-> [!IMPORTANT]
-> You don't need to add the non-RSC permissions to the app manifest as Azure AD portal stores them.
+You don't need to add the non-RSC permissions to the app manifest as Azure AD portal stores them.

 #### Request RSC permissions for Teams app